digitalwerk-gmbh/spdx2aosd/README.md

 In AOSD 2.1, the fields `usage` and `linking` are conditionally mandatory, while they are mandatory in AOSD 2.0.

 This means that if the values are `null` in AOSD 2.1, we cannot convert these values to anything other than `null` in AOSD 2.0.
 If someone attempts to import these fields with the value `null` in AOSD 2.0, an error will be triggered.

+If you use the cumulative data feature, we recommend checking the results again thoroughly to ensure that you don't lose any data.
+This feature is currently provided as experimental.
+If you use the experimental cumulative data feature the removed subcomponets will be listet in the error.log file.
+This might help if you double check the data.

 ## Detailed Warning and Error Messages